Nagendra-Budha-Magar/The-Rising-Coders/README.md

 # Hercules boys-begining
 Give your knowlwdge here.
 Keep coding.
 Keep learning.
-Keep eploring.<br>
+Keep exploring.<br>
 Its a group project that Team The Rising Coders will perform their best to do their project.<br>
 If need help you can contact any team member.
 <br>